Goodluckboey/Rmbus/README.md

 * It runs two checks on the transcript to trigger specific commands
 * Each Object in the Array can hold a function that will be triggered on commandList run.
+* On a successful read of User's request, the app will log the specific request and send it into the database.
+* Calling "Reset" in speech will run a deletetion of all previously recorded User Requests

 ## Difficulties
 ### UseStates